Peliah/SingletonPattern/README.md

-# Singleton Design Pattern in Java - README
+# Singleton Design Pattern in Java

 🚀 This repository contains an example implementation of the Singleton design pattern in Java.
 The Singleton pattern ensures that only one instance of a class is created and provides a global point of access to it.